 - Mixed-use and industrial buildings

-With nearly 50 million rental units in the United States, video intercom systems for apartments are arguably the most common multi-tenant video intercom systems.
+With nearly 50 million rental units in the United States as of August 2021, video intercom systems for apartments are arguably the most common multi-tenant video intercom systems.
 Modern apartment video intercoms empower residents to talk with their guests through a mobile app.
 Also, they’re cloud-based, which means you can manage the system remotely.
 Apartment intercom systems with door release enable residents to open the door for guests remotely.

 Condominiums & HOAs